Member Organizations

 Auditors are regulated at the state level under the Audit Act of 2016.
 The law outlines the roles of the Belgian Institute of Registered Auditors (IBR-IRE), the Belgian Audit Oversight Board (BAOB), and the Ministry of Economy.

-Under the Act, IBR-IRE, under the supervision of BAOB, is delegated with the authority to: (i) approve and register statutory auditors and audit firms; (ii) provide continuing professional development (CPD) for auditors; and (iii) draft auditing and ethical standards for the BAOB and Minister of Economy’s approval and endorsement.
-Meanwhile, the BAOB is responsible for: (i) approving and endorsing audit standards with the Minister of Economy; (ii) conducting quality assurance reviews for all registered auditors carrying out statutory audits of PIEs and non-PIEs; and (iii) conducting investigations of all auditors and directing cases to the Financial Services and Markets Authority (FSMA) Commission of Sanctions as needed.
+Under the Act, IBR-IRE, under the supervision of BAOB, is delegated with the authority to: (i) approve and register statutory auditors and audit firms; and (ii) provide continuing professional development (CPD) for auditors.
+The IBR-IRE is also in charge of drafting the auditing and ethical standards under the approval and endorsement of the HCEP and the Minister of Economy.
+Meanwhile, the BAOB is responsible for: (i) conducting quality assurance reviews for all registered auditors carrying out statutory audits of PIEs and non-PIEs; and (ii) conducting investigations of all auditors and directing cases to the Financial Services and Markets Authority (FSMA) Commission of Sanctions as needed.

 In order to practice as an auditor, the Audit Act of 2016 stipulates that an individual must: (i) be a citizen of a Member State of the European Union; (ii) be less than 65 years old; (iii) be free of any criminal convictions; (iv) possess a master’s degree from a Belgian university or equivalent foreign diploma; (v) complete three (3) years of practical training in auditing; (vi) pass "theoretical training exams" which can be taken before the start of the practical training or during the practical training; (vii) pass final examinations (which are administered by IBR-IRE); and (viii) take the auditor’s oath at the Court of Appeal.
 Individuals with equivalent foreign qualifications must pass an examination on company law, accounting law, and professional ethics as described in IBR-IRE’s Procedure for Foreign Professionals (2007).